-You must allocate certain extra costs like shipping (typically 5%-15% based on nature of the product, packaging (0.5%-2%)and payment gateway(1%-2.5%) costs in addition to your product costs to estimate the net margins that you will make if you sell online.
+You must allocate certain extra costs like shipping (typically 5%-15% based on nature of the product, packaging (0.5%-2%)and payment gateway(1%-2.5%) cost in addition to your product costs to estimate the net margins that you will make if you sell online.
 Always try to be profitable at a per product level unless you have millions to spend like Flipkart and Snapdeal.

 2. Prepare your digital catalog:

 Take an excel file and start preparing your digital catalog.
 Each row should contain one product or an SKU (Stock Keeping Unit) as most call it.
 The columns would be used to describe the SKU like SKU Code, Name, Description, Category, MRP, Color, Brand etc.

 You also need to photograph your products.
 Take 3-5 pics per product from the different point of views and distances with a clear and preferably white background.

 If you plan to have your own site, you must purchase a domain name.
 This is the name you enter in your browser window – example: www.mysareeshop.com.
 This can be purchased from sites like GoDaddy.com or BigRock.com

 4. Prepare your online presence:

 You can sell online through either your own website where you use the domain name purchased above.
 For this, there are open source tools like Magento available or you could use cloud-based solutions like Shopify.
 You could also sell on marketplaces like Flipkart, Amazon, and Snapdeal by contacting them on their website and registering yourself as a seller.
 You can then try to finish the below steps while your registration process completes.